LukeSmithxyz/landchad/content/prosody.md

 If you use a firewall, you should open ports 5222 and 5281.
 The first one is needed for clients to be able to connect to your server.
 The second is only necessary if you are using the ‘http_upload' module for file sharing.

-A complete list of ports used by Prosody can be found [here] (https://prosody.im/doc/ports).
+A complete list of ports used by Prosody can be found [here](https://prosody.im/doc/ports).